 There is always plenty of holidays during the year to spend time with friends and family, as work is seen as a necessary evil and should not get in the way of living in the moment.
 Amen to making more memories and not more money.

-Make friends with the local gossip, just be careful not to make too many waves, just blend in.
+Make friends with the local gossip, avoid making too many waves, and blend in.
 Complain about the same things as they do, agree with them but don’t add to the venom.

-A latte will give you some milk with a dash of espresso, a macchiato will provide you with a short black with a splash of milk.
-Coffee is served quickly standing up at a ‘bar’ or cafe together with other drinks like juices, wine, spritz and bitter aperitifs.
+Ordering a latte will give you some milk with a dash of espresso; a macchiato will provide you with a short black with a dash of milk.
+Coffee is served quickly at a ‘bar’ or cafe together with other drinks like juices, wine, spritz and bitter aperitifs.

 If you are after something more substantial, you could sit down at a wonky table and grab a cornetto (croissant), pastries or a quick panino but don’t expect much else.